 Children should get the first dose at 12 through 15 months old and a second dose at 4 through 6 years old, the CDC says.
 They can get the second dose at an earlier age if it is given at least three months after the first dose.

-Anyone who is 13 years of age and older and never had chickenpox or received the chickenpox vaccine should get two doses at least 28 days apart, the CDC says.
+Anyone who is 13 years of age and older and has never had chickenpox or received the chickenpox vaccine should get two doses at least 28 days apart, the CDC says.
 The CDC highly recommends chickenpox vaccination for certain people in this category.

 - Healthcare professionals